jsa-aerial/DMM/design-notes/Late-2017/following-audio-synthesis.md

 However, if these strong properties are not required, one does not have to interleave non-linear and linear computations.
-Instead, one can just program compositionally with unit generators based on streams of V-values, for example, following the styles from the "Sonifying Processing" tutorial, only inserting linear transformations such as gains and crossfaders in those places where flexibility is required.
+Instead, one can just program compositionally with unit generators based on streams of V-values, for example, following the styles presented in the "Sonifying Processing" tutorial, only inserting linear transformations such as gains and crossfaders in those places where flexibility is required.

 Therefore, maintaining the DMM discipline of interleaving non-linear and linear transformations is an orthogonal concern to the discipline of synthesis via unit generators based on streams of V-values.
+If one does interleave, one has more flexibility and the design is much more open-ended.